pangealab/artemis/_includes/pages/build_all_boutique_images.md

 ### Builld All Boutique Images

-The Boutique application consists of 12 Docker Images which need to be built and pushed to the Docker Hub public registry using the provided `docker-publish-all` Pipeline.
+The Boutique application consists of 12 Docker Images which need to be built and pushed to your Docker Hub public registry using the provided `docker-publish-all` Pipeline.
 Procedure is as follows:

 1. Sign In to [Azure DevOps]({{site.data.urls.ado}})